Kairui-SHI/Blog/src/content/spec/about.md

 # About
 This is Scarick, aka skr(Chinese name abbreviation).
-Love the go, ACGN.
+Love the go(Weiqi, an old Chinese chest) and ACGN.

-I'd like to share my favorite songs and Animation.
+<span style="color: red;">I'd like to share my favorite songs and Animation.</span>
 ::github{repo="Kairui-SHI/myACGN"}